Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

     [ ] - Add message queue system and delay between messages so they don't override each other, add gdscript to alert_label [ ] - Make two sets of paths, one which start in the office and one which doesn't for Spud runner, only do the office start when they are already in office

+    [ ] - Confused with the story initially, too many characters going on, understood after a few texts [ ] - Italics in the story text that represented actions, understood after 2-3 texts [ ] - Game begins with a Spud runner and says "Continue Shift" [ ] - She took too long to realise there was a timer and immediately failed while reading instructions [ ] - Halfway through instructions while we begin to explain the stamps the wording become confusing and she was lost [ ] - Copy the stamp system from Papers Please
+    [ ] - Rockets too slow
+    [ ] - Ended on first runner
+    [ ] - Rounds end too abruptly, need to tell the player why they failed [ ] - Possibly exit the game from the lose screen

   Gameplay:
     [ ] - Reduce lead time for missiles